theonize/Currier/Gloss/Revelation/Revelation 2.md

 		He who walks among the Church (Emmanuel)
 	Vassal
 		working, toiling, patiently enduring x2, not bearing evil, testing and reproving apostles, bearing because of His name, unweary
-	Condemnation
+- Condemnation
-		abandoned their first love
+	 - abandoned their first love
-	Directive
-		remember where you were
+  - history shows that the redirection was the mysticism of spirit-works Directive remember where you were repent
-		repent